sebastiangreger/kirby3-commentions/README.md

 - [x] Published comments/webmentions can be managed in the Panel view for each page
 - [x] Comments and the comments form can be included in a page template using a helper function
 - [x] A helper adds the (configurable) URL of the webmention endpoint in the HTML head
+- [x] UI feedback, form and comment list can be integrate flexibly across templates
+- [x] Configurable meta fields (name, e-mail, website); default is name only

 ### Roadmap/Ideas

 - [ ] Extend HTML markup of form elements, to allow for easy theming
-- [ ] Create separate helper for UI feedback, to integrate further up in the reloaded page
 - [ ] Enhance presentation of comments in the frontend
 - [ ] Improve design of comment inbox by customizing Panel component
-- [ ] Use [Kirby Queue]() plugin for queue processing instead of own queue and cronjob
+- [ ] Use [Kirby Queue](https://github.com/bvdputte/kirby-queue) plugin for queue processing instead of own queue and cronjob
-- [ ] Add additional field options to comments (e.g. e-mail, website) and make configurable
+- [ ] Additional configuration options (e.g. required/optional) for form meta fields
 - [ ] Display different types of webmentions accordingly (reply, bookmark, RSVP...)
-- [ ] Investigate alternative means of storing comments (e.g. a Sqlite database)
+- [ ] Investigate alternative means of storing comments (e.g. a Sqlite database or subpages)

 ## Requirements